Terrence H. Bell, Assistant Professor

 December 2018: Thoroughly enjoyed the International Phytobiomes Conference in Montpellier, France.
 Laura Kaminsky gave a great poster presentation.
 Thanks to the organizing committee for selecting me to speak!

 November 2018: From a strange brainstorming session in a February lab meeting, to article acceptance in November: Congratulations to Laura, Ryan, Rondy, and our collaborator Dr. Kevin Hockett on having our Opinion article accepted in Trends in Biotechnology!
 Thanks also to Idalys and Emily for creative contributions to the brainstorming session.

 October 2018: Congratulations to Laura Kaminsky!
 She was awarded funds from the College of Agriculture Tag Along Fund to present at the International Phytobiomes Conference in December.

-October 2018: Congratulations to Caylon Yates for winning the Lightning Talk competition at the 3rd Annual Microbiome Center Networking Event!
-Caylon was awarded $250 for travel to a conference.
+October 2018: Congratulations to Caylon Yates!
+Caylon won the Lightning Talk competition at the 3rd Annual Microbiome Center Networking Event.
+He was awarded $250 for travel to a conference.

 September 2018: Thanks to Sarah Hind and the Department of Crop Sciences at the University of Illinois for inviting me to speak, and for hosting me during my visit.
 A great experience meeting everyone!